OHI-Science/ohimanual/3_conduct_manual/use_tbx_to_modify_goal_models.md

            score = pmax(-1, pmin(1, xCS_calc)) * 100)     #score can't exceed 100
 ```

-2. Select only the status of the most recent year, and add a column for dimension "status".
-For final reporting, the toolbox will need four pieces of information: goal, region_id, dimension, and score, although they don't need to be listed in a certain order at this step.
+2. **Select only the status of the most recent year, and add a column for dimension "status"**.
+For final reporting, the toolbox will need four pieces of information: _goal, region_id, dimension, and score_, although they don't need to be listed in a certain order at this step.

 ```
 status <-  StatusData %>%